ESSENTIALS OF DIAGNOSIS

 .
 There the microfilariae develop into first-stage larvae

 .
 The third-stage infective larvae migrate to the fly’s proboscis

 and can infect another human when the fly takes a blood meal

 Many infected persons are asymptomatic, although they may have high levels of microfilaremia and eosinophilia.
 Transient subcutaneous swellings (Calabar swellings) develop in symptomatic persons.
 The swellings are nonerythematous, up to 20 cm in diameter, and may be preceded by local pain or pruritus.
 They usually resolve after 2–4 days but occasionally persist for several weeks.
 Calabar swellings are commonly seen around joints and may recur at the same or different sites.
 Visitors from nonendemic areas are more likely to have allergic-type reactions, including pruritus, urticaria, and angioedema.
 Adult worms may be seen to migrate across the eye, with either no symptoms or conjunctivitis, with pain and edema.
 The most serious complication of loiasis is encephalitis, which is most common in those with high-level microfilaremia and microfilariae in the CSF.
-Symptoms may range from ...
+Symptoms may range from headache and ...